 On March 31, 2004, PowerDsine Inc. ("PowerDsine") commenced an action against us in the United District Court, Southern District of New York (Civil Action No. 04 CV 2502) seeking a declaratory judgment that our Remote Power Patent (U.S. Patent No. 6,218,930) is invalid and is not infringed by PowerDsine and/or its customers.
 PowerDsine further seeks an order permanently enjoining us (i) from making any claims to any person or entity that PowerDsine's products infringe the Remote Power Patent or contributes to infringement of the patent, (ii) from interfering with or threatening to interfere with the importation, sale, license or use of PowerDsine's PoE components or products, and (iii) from instituting or prosecuting any lawsuit or proceeding placing at issue the right of PowerDsine, its customers, licensees, successors, or assigns to import, use or sell PowerDsine's PoE components or products.
 We believe our Remote Power Patent is valid and that we have meritorious defenses to the action.
-We intend to vigorously defend the action and take whatever actions are necessary to protect our intellectual property.
+We have entered into settlement negotiations with PowerDsine in an effort to resolve the litigation.
+In the event the settlement discussions are not successful, we intend to vigorously defend the lawsuit and take whatever actions are necessary to protect our intellectual property.
 In the event, however, that the Court granted the declaratory judgment and our patent was determined to be invalid, such a determination would have a material adverse effect on us.
 Regardless of the outcome, this litigation may subject us to significant costs and diversion of management time.